jgtolentino/saricoach-retail-insights/README.md

 A static dashboard is not enough for this audience:

 * Store owners cannot explore dozens of charts and translate them into actions while running their shop.
-* Data sources are multimodal: structured sales, synthetic shelf-vision events, STT transcripts, weather, and foot traffic.
+* Data sources are multimodal: structured sales, synthetic shelf-vision events, STT transcripts, iather, and foot traffic.
 A single prompt/response model becomes brittle.

 Agents solve this by splitting responsibilities:

 * **PlannerAgent** interprets the goal (analyze store, explain brand, 7-day plan) and decides what data/tools to call.
-* **DataAnalystAgent** builds a unified feature frame per store/brand/day from transactions, shelf events, STT events, weather, and traffic.
+* **DataAnalystAgent** builds a unified feature frame per store/brand/day from transactions, shelf events, STT events, iather, and traffic.
 * **CoachAgent** (Gemini) converts those metrics into 3–7 prioritized, human-readable actions, risks, and opportunities.

 This mirrors how a consulting team would work (analyst → strategist → coach) and aligns with the project’s tool-calling/orchestration focus.

-## 🏗️ What We Built (Live submission + optional offline)
+## 🏗️ What i Built (Live submission + optional offline)

 The **judged submission is the live deployment** that you can open right now.
 An offline/Kaggle path exists purely for reproducibility and mirrors the live schema, but is not the primary deliverable.